enricobn/rasm/README.md

 it will produce a "executable name" executable

 for example:
-`target/release/rasm rasm/resources/test/fibonacci.rasm`
+- `target/release/rasm rasm/resources/test/fibonacci.rasm`
-will produce the fibonacci executable file in the rasm/resources/test folder `target/release/rasm rasm/resources/test/fibonacci.rasm fibonacci`
+  will produce the fibonacci executable file in the rasm/resources/test folder
+- `target/release/rasm rasm/resources/test/fibonacci.rasm fibonacci`
-will produce the fibonacci executable file in the current folder you can run it with:
+  will produce the fibonacci executable file in the current folder, then you can run it with:
   `./fibonacci 40`
   it should print the fortieth fibonacci number (102334155)

 ## SDL examples